freeletics/khonshu/navigator/README.md

 ## Destinations

-To replace the XML and get type safety for navigation the library has it's own concept of destinations.
-A destination consists of 2 things the declaration of the destination itself which determines what is shown when the destination is navigated to and a way route to reach the destination.
+To replace the XML and get type safety for navigation the library has its own concept of destinations.
+A destination consists of 2 things:
+- the declaration of the destination itself which determines what is shown when the destination is navigated to;
+- the route - a way to reach the destination.

 ### NavRoute

 The route part is represented by the `NavRoute` interface.
-Each destination will get it's own implementation of this interface and screens can use it to navigate to the destination.
+Each destination will get its own implementation of this interface and screens can use it to navigate to the destination.

 The most minimal implementation of `NavRoute` would be for a screen that doesn't require any